babysor/MockingBird/README.md

 * Install webrtcvad `pip install webrtcvad-wheels`(If you need)
 > Note that we are using the pretrained encoder/vocoder but synthesizer, since the original model is incompatible with the Chinese sympols.
 It means the demo_cli is not working at this moment.
 ### 2. Train synthesizer with your dataset
-* Download aidatatang_200zh or SLR68 dataset and unzip: make sure you can access all .wav in *train* folder
+* Download aidatatang_200zh or other dataset and unzip: make sure you can access all .wav in *train* folder
 * Preprocess with the audios and the mel spectrograms:
 `python synthesizer_preprocess_audio.py <datasets_root>`
-Allow parameter `--dataset {dataset}` to support adatatang_200zh, magicdata
+Allow parameter `--dataset {dataset}` to support adatatang_200zh, magicdata, aishell3

 >If it happens `the page file is too small to complete the operation`, please refer to this [video](https://www.youtube.com/watch?v=Oh6dga-Oy10&ab_channel=CodeProf) and change the virtual memory to 100G (102400), for example : When the file is placed in the D disk, the virtual memory of the D disk is changed.